Hervar77/infinity-doc/mkdocs/api/infinity.event.md

 Parameters:

 - name: `string`
-  >the name of the event handler to unregister
+  >The name of the event handler to unregister.

 Example: